the-teachingRSE-project/competencies/institutionalized_education.md

 to reduce skill gaps among first-year university students.
-Likewise, The Carpentries teaching material can be made more modular and re-usable in domain-specific contexts to better suit the needs of specialized RSEs.
+Likewise, The Carpentries teaching material can be made more modular and re-usable in domain-specific contexts to better suit the needs of specialised RSEs.
 Examples include HPC Carpentry [@OCais2020] and Data Carpentry for Biologists [@White2022].

 FIXME: